nishantkantojha/nishantkantojha/README.md

 <h1 align="center">Motivation</h1>

 <h4 align="center">
- It is not the language that makes programs appear simple.
+ It is not the language that makes program appear simple.
 It is the programmer that makes the language appear simple!
 </h4>
 </p>
 <p align ="center">